adamolnar/Portfolio_3_Python/README.md

 incorrect_guess = 0

 - In function game(gameword) after testing guesses remaining were going to -1 although user has only 6 guesses available.
-I had to change the order of this function which fixed the problem.
+I had to change the order of this function which fixed the problem and change value of variable to less than 1.

       elif guesses_remaining == 0: